-Breaches will be reported to the Information Commissioner’s Office (ICO) by the person who created the breach within 72 hours after having become aware of the breach unless, Chambers is able to demonstrate that the personal data breach is unlikely to result in a risk to the rights and freedoms of data subjects.
+Breaches will be reported to the Information Commissioner’s Office (ICO) by the person who created the breach within 72 hours of becoming aware of the breach unless Chambers can demonstrate that the personal data breach is unlikely to risk the rights and freedoms of data subjects.

-Everybody working in, for and with Chambers has a duty to report any actual or suspected data protection breach without delay to Jayne Harrill Head of Chambers (Jayne.email@example.com) and Clive Barrett, Data Protection Manager (firstname.lastname@example.org).
+Everybody working in, for and with Chambers must report any actual or suspected data protection breach without delay to Isabelle Watson, Head of Chambers (email@example.com) and Clive Barrett, Data Protection Manager (firstname.lastname@example.org).

 The DPBRP explains how to report a breach to the ICO